PowerUpWithPride/puwp-layouts/README.md

 ### 1. Install Node.js
 Instructions on the Node.js site here: https://nodejs.org/en/

-**NOTE:** At time of this writing, the current LTS version is 12.x and the NodeCG developers recommend sticking with the LTS releases for production.
-It should work with the current stable version as well, which is 13.x currently, but you'll have to test this yourself.
+**NOTE:** At time of this writing, the current LTS version is 14.x and the NodeCG developers recommend sticking with the LTS releases for production.

 ### 2. Install NodeCG
 Follow the quick start guide here: https://nodecg.com/tutorial-3_quick-start.html